kontent-ai/gatsby-packages/docs/UPGRADE.md

 ## Upgrade guide `3.x.x` to `4.x.x`

-This upgrade is mainly caused by upgrading [Kentico Kontent Javascript Delivery SDK](https://github.com/Kentico/kentico-cloud-js/tree/master/packages/delivery).
+This upgrade is mainly caused by upgrading [Kentico Kontent Javascript Delivery SDK](https://github.com/Kentico/kontent-delivery-sdk-js) and adding new features.

+### New Featuers

+#### Language fall backs

+### Breaking changes

 ### Delivery config

 When configuring the Kentico Kontent Source plugin one of the properties to set is `deliveryClientConfig`.
-It is respecting the [`IDeliveryClientConfig`](https://github.com/Kentico/kentico-cloud-js/blob/master/packages/delivery/UPGRADE.md#ideliveryclientconfig) interface from Kentico Kontent SDK.
+It is respecting the [`IDeliveryClientConfig`](https://github.com/Kentico/kontent-delivery-sdk-js/blob/master/UPGRADE.md#ideliveryclientconfig) interface from Kentico Kontent Delivery SDK.

 #### Example